ArthurZey/arthurzey.github.io/_posts/2021-09-25-no-negotiating.md

 # Autonomy and Responsibility for the Results of Choices

 The previous night, I told Richard that we could look online to figure out what kind of pizza rolls he liked, then we could go to a grocery store to buy them.
-But he decided to play Minecraft and watch TV/movies all day, so we ran out of time for that when it was time to leave for the Vekslers.
+But he decided to play Minecraft and watch TV/movies all day, so we ran out of time for that when it was time to leave for the Vekslers'.
 Richard had a meltdown about his desire for pizza rolls and how I wasn't getting them for him, and I used the opportunity to remind him that I had offered for us to do that, but he made other choices, and now he has to live with the consequences of those choices.
 I hoped that, in some small way, this would reinforce his sense of autonomy, connecting his choices and actions with their results.
 I tried hard to not make it seem like a punishment or some consequence that I was imposing: I offered him some possibilities over the course of the last day, and he decided what would happen.
 He didn't like the result, but I wasn't the cause of that.
 I also didn't want to give into his demands and thereby rob him of the learning experience by removing the consequence he created.

 # The Trader Principle